 Did your mid-century modern house receive an unfortunate 1980s remodel?
 This common problem left many a mod house with not-so-mod lighting fixtures, like a stained glass chandelier in my case.

 Luckily, light fixtures are easy to replace.
-Unlike a bad kitchen update, this remodel mistake is simple to correct.
 You can return your home to its mid-century glory with era-appropriate lighting if you know where to look.

 Note: This article contains affiliate links.
 See my disclosures for details.

 I’ve tracked down several new lights for my 1960s house.
 That stained glass light made way for a George Nelson bubble lamp, among other changes.
 A few stores have consistently come through with modern lighting fixtures.

 - Rejuvenation: This store has several nationwide locations and also sells online, so you can get modern lights shipped to your door.
 Sometimes they have good clearance options, too.

 - Practical Props: Based in Hollywood, this store supplies the props for some of your favorite mid-century shows and movies, and they can supply lights for your home too.
 They have a selection of globe lights, sconces and Sputniks that I love.

 - Amazon: You have to do a little more digging on Amazon since the selection is so vast, but they have a lot of gems to uncover.